MicrosoftDocs/query-docs/query-languages/dax/all-function-dax.md

 ## Remarks
 This function is not used by itself, but serves as an intermediate function that can be used to change the set of results over which some other calculation is performed.

-&lt;**Topic Status:** Some information in this topic is pre\-release and subject to change in future releases.
-Pre\-release information describes new features or changes to existing features in Microsoft SQL Server 2016.In cases where [Column] is marked as Date column by using Mark as Date table

 As described in the following table, you can use the ALL and ALLEXCEPT functions in different scenarios.

 |Function and usage|Description|